FontenotZach/MLP/README.md

 The FeatureGen.bat file can be run from any desired directory.
 This will open a menu where input, interval size, output, number of classes, and data splitting options can be set.
 The program will process any selected files and output them in the requested format.

+TODO: Improve modularity and reusability.
+Create a pip package.